 I am a research scientist (Dr. Tech. / Academy of Finland Postdoctoral Researcher) at the Center for Ubiquitous Computing, at the University of Oulu, in Finland.
 Core topics of my research are smart city tech, crowdsourcing, wisdom of the crowd, civic engagement, and mobile technologies in general.
 Also, I develop and research situated technology deployments these days, by which I mean resources built to function as integrated parts of everyday environments.
-And I love what I do! (thanks to my awesome research group, CoMag)
+And I love what I do! (thanks to the awesome folks at my research group, CoMag)

 At Oulu, we build functioning information systems for real people to use in their daily lives, rather than merely focusing on small parts of larger systems (typical in traditional research laboratories).
 Take a look at my projects page to learn more about what I have created together with my colleagues.
 All of the systems introduced there have been deployed “in the wild” — out there for citizens and tourists to benefit from.

 Multipurpose public displays